-Specific clinical benefits and harms of interdisciplinary rehabilitation programs (IRP) are described in the relevant sections that follow.
-The purpose of this section is to characterize the programs that have been described in the literature, identify the key components of IRP, and identify those program elements associated with the highest levels of effectiveness.
+Specific clinical benefits and harms of interdisciplinary rehabilitation programs (IRP) are described in other parts of Section 7.
+The purpose of this section is to characterize the programs that have been described in the literature and identify those program elements associated with the highest levels of effectiveness.
+Consistent with the criteria employed in other systematic reviews, IRP was defined based on the following minimum criteria: